fredbi/flaminem-testbed/README.md

 ### Play book

-You can take a quick tour of the testbed configuration (7 min): [here](docs.config.mp4).
+You can take a quick tour of the testbed configuration (7 min): [here](https://raw.githubusercontent.com/fredbi/flaminem-testbed/master/docs/config.mp4).

-You may follow our testcase (5 min) [here](docs/demo.mp4) to verify that roles are correctly updated, or play by yourself with this docker-compose testbed.
+You may follow a full testcase (5 min) [here](https://raw.githubusercontent.com/fredbi/flaminem-testbed/master/docs/demo.mp4) to verify that roles are correctly updated, or play by yourself with this docker-compose testbed.

 URLs and credentials: